vishrut/Tweetmojo/README.md

 * Tweets should contain one pair of field identifier and field value on each line.
 * Field ID and field value should be separated by a hyphen.
-* For example, to create an offer with title "My New Offer" and base price INR 50, the tweet shoul look like this:

-	t - My New Offer
-	c - INR
-	p - 50

 ## Field Identifiers